British Columbia Medical Journal: History

 The journal was originally known as the Vancouver Medical Association Bulletin and was published by the Vancouver Medical Association (VMA) for 34 years, from October 1924 until January 1959.

 In its early years, the journal relied heavily on advertiser supporting.
 In 1957, as this income had begun to decline, the VMA and the BCMA entered into an agreement to restructure the publication, including its retitling, with BCMA paying to sustain the financially troubled journal.
 The first issue under the British Columbia Medical Journal title was released in January 1959.
 In January 1963, in response to continued decreasing advertiser support, the BCMA took over the journal completely.

 Cover art

 Jerry Wong has been the cover artist for the British Columbia Medical Journal since 1982.

 Open access

 The British Columbia Medical Journal is an open access journal.
 All articles from 2000 onwards are archived on the journal's web site.

 Indexation

 As in June 2024, one paper from this journal is indexed in PubMed.

 Current Status

-The journal stopped publishing in the year 2000.
+The journal is publishing articles online on a regular basis (september 2026).